Every day, it seems, there is a news article on faith deconstruction, focusing on individuals who have renounced or

 Perhaps you, or someone you know, are going through a deep season of doubt and introspection about faith.

 I’ve had periods of doubting faith, wondering not only what I believed but why I believed it.
 Yet, when I learned to embrace these seasons, I felt that my faith grew stronger.
 I didn’t know it, but I was in the process of deconstructing and reconstructing my faith.

 Here are a few things I’ve learned about Faith Deconstruction in the process.

 There is no universally accepted definition for faith deconstruction.

 In recent years, the term faith deconstruction has become synonymous with a critical rejection of everything connected to a once-held faith.

-Because of this association, many in the church are reluctant to use the term.
+Because of this association, many churches are reluctant to use the term.